mircial/NFTChallenge/README.md

 ## Interface

-The front-end doesn't use a build system (webpack, grunt, etc.) to be as easy as possible to get started.
+A mature front-end (webpack, grunt, etc.) was not used so as to get from scratch as easy as possible.

-Open another ternminal and Run the `liteserver` development server (outside the development console) for front-end hot reloading.
+Open ternminal and Run `liteserver` development server (outside the development console) for front-end hot reloading.
 Smart contract changes must be manually recompiled and migrated.
-It serves the front-end on http://localhost:3000
+Open http://localhost:3000 for the web contents.

 ```bash
 yarn dev
 ```

-**note**: By far, we just finished a simply work to show how our platform NFTChallenge runs.
-Further more, you can go to our [examples](https://github.com/mircial/CollectNFT) for more details.
+**note**: By far, we just finished a simple work to show how NFTC runs.
+For more details, go to [examples](https://github.com/mircial/CollectNFT).

 ## Summary

-Above all, NC is an awesome platform for both developers and customs.
-Anyone can depoly their contracts and everyone can play it.
-For more details, you can see our slices.
+Above all, NFTC is an awesome platform for both developers and players.
+Anyone can depoly their contracts and anyone can have fun with it.
+For more details, please kindly refer to our slides.

-Make Metaverse more wonderful, make NFT more valuable!
+To Make Metaverse More Wonderful.
+To Make NFT More Valuable!